-TEA Performance Reporting Department
+TEA Division of Performance Reporting

-2018 STAAR-Based Indicators
+2020 STAAR-Based Indicators

 Accountability Subset Rule

 A subset of assessment results is used to calculate each domain.
 The calculation includes only assessment results for students enrolled in the district or campus in a previous fall, as reported on the TSDS PEIMS October snapshot.
 Three assessment administration periods are considered for accountability purposes: